Algorithmic Trading UK Guide 2023

-Answer a simple questionnaire and then see your answers used to create personalised trading startegies, courtesy of the proprietary Tradency algorithm.
+Answer a simple questionnaire and then see your answers used to create personalised trading strategies, courtesy of the proprietary Tradency algorithm.
 The algo scans a database stuffed with more than a billion trading strategies.
-Profitable trading strategies are recommended in reatime and matched to your trading profile.
+Profitable trading strategies are suggested in real-time and matched to your trading profile.

 Algorithmic Trading Strategies

 Arbitrage trading seeks to profit from small anomalies and discrepancies in prices at different trading venues or through other mispricing events.
-Arbitrage opportunities appear and disappear quickly and the amounts involved can seem small.
-But with algo trading you have the ability to scan in real-time for the opportunities and, equally importantly, to act quickly to execute multiple trades at once.
+Opportunities for arbitrage trading appear and disappear quickly and the amounts involved can seem small.
+But with automated trading you have the ability to scan in real-time for the opportunities and, equally importantly, to execute multiple trades at once.

 A simple example would be: